hadronlabs-org/drop-helper-contracts/contracts/gas-distributor/README.md

 }
 ```

 - `withdraw_tokens.recepient`: recepient who supposed to get remaining amount of tokens on this contract.
-If not provided then sender's address pressumed
+If this field wasn't provided then ownership will be assigned to sender's address
 - `withdraw_tokens.amount`: amount of tokens that `withdraw_tokens.recepient` will get after execution.
-If not provided then it takes contract's current balance
+If this field wasn't provided then it takes contract's current balance

 **Permissionless**: No